Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Methods

 \subsubsection{Variational Inference with Deep Neural Networks}

-Kingma and Welling \cite{kingma2013auto} and Rezende et al. \cite{rezende2014stochastic} coupled VI methods with deep neural networks and show how these models can be efficiently optimized by backpropagation and the AutoEncoding Variational Bayesian (AEVB) algorithm \citep{kingma2013auto}.
+\cite{kingma2013auto} and \cite{rezende2014stochastic} coupled VI methods with deep neural networks and show how these models can be efficiently optimized by backpropagation and the AutoEncoding Variational Bayesian (AEVB) algorithm \citep{kingma2013auto}.
 Assume that both densities $q(\z|\x)$ and $p(\x|\z)$ in Equation \ref{eq_elbo} follow a Gaussian distribution with diagonal covariance matrix, and that $p(\z)$ is an isotropic Gaussian distribution, where $\z \in \mathbb{R}^d$.
-The ELBO\footnote{From now on we drop the superscript \textit{i} in order to not clutter notation.} takes the form
+The ELBO\footnote{From now on we drop the superscript \textit{i} in order to not clutter notation.} in Equation \ref{eq_elbo} then takes the form

-where $f(\cdot)$ denotes a function composed by a neural network with trainable parameters $\bm{\theta}$ and $\bm{\phi}$ for the generative and inference model, respectively.
+where $f(\cdot)$ denotes a function composed by a neural network with trainable parameters $\bm{\theta}$ and $\bm{\phi}$ for the generative and inference model, respectively, and $d$ is the dimension of $\z$.
 Given that the variational distribution and the prior density are both Gaussian, the Kullback-Leibler divergence has a closed-form.
 Figure \ref{fig_reptrick} shows the architecture of a neural network for the inference model $q(\z|\x)$.
 Note that the output layer of such a neural network contains the Gaussian parameters, and that $\z$ is drawn using the location-scale transformation $\z = \bm{\mu} + \bm{\sigma} \odot \bm{\epsilon}$ where $\bm{\epsilon} \sim \mathcal{N}(\bm{0},\bm{1})$ and $\odot$ is the element-wise product.
 Such an architecture has the advantage that it can be backpropagated.
 This implies that by updating the trainable parameters $\bm{\theta}$ and $\bm{\phi}$ of the neural network, we learn the parameters $\bm{\mu}$ and $\bm{\sigma}$ for the inference and generative model, respectively, that maximize the ELBO.

 At this point, it is worth mentioning that the inference model $q(\z|\x)$ generates a code of the input data and the generative model $p(\x|\z)$ takes that code and generates a new instance of the input data.
 Hence, $q(\z|\x)$ is often referred to as a probabilistic encoder and $p(\x|\z)$ is referred to as a probabilistic decoder.
 Further, note that the code $\z$ is just a representation in a latent space for the input data $\x$.
 Therefore, it is common to call $\z$ a \textit{data representation} or simply a \textit{representation} in short.